jannikmi/timezonefinder_gui/README.md

 ## TODOs

+- update GUI to Python 3.13 and timezonefinder 7
 - load secrets and configs from 2 separate pydantic settings file. one private and one public. for the private one, add a corresponding template, but keep actual values secret:
   - <https://docs.pydantic.dev/1.10/usage/settings/>
   - ALLOWED_HOSTS